Science & Rationale

 Over time, the broader rationale may also be relevant to other surgical pathways where nutritional preparation, muscle reserve, and recovery support are important.

-Careful language matters
+Measured language matters

-The purpose of this site is to explain the rationale behind the concept, not to overstate certainty or make exaggerated promises.
+The purpose of this site is to explain the rationale behind the protocol, not to overstate certainty or make exaggerated promises.
 Surgery and recovery are complex, and nutrition is one part of a much broader picture.

 The goal is simple: to bring structured perioperative nutrition more clearly into view, in a way that feels practical, credible, and clinically responsible.